 The Tapestry annotations, @NonVisual and @Validate, may be placed on the setter or getter method or on the field (as we have done here).
 As with the Hibernate annotations, putting the annotation on the field requires that the field name match the corresponding property name.

 - @NonVisual – indicates a field, such as a primary key, that should not be made visible to the user.

 - @Validate – identifies the validations associated with a field.

-So we have a database up and running, and Hibernate is configured to connect to it.
+So we have a database set up, and Hibernate is configured to connect to it.
 Let's make use of that to store our Address object in the database.

 The success event is only fired if there are no validation errors.